Online Learning Resource Center

 Use these resources to learn more about online learning expectations, learning skills, and technical requirements:

 Online courses are delivered using CMU's instructional delivery tool, Blackboard, which is available 24/7.
 Students access lectures, submit assignments, take quizzes, and communicate with their instructors and other students through Blackboard.
-Textbooks are ordered through the CMU Bookstore or through the MBS Bookstore.
+Textbooks are ordered through the CMU Bookstore.

 Most online classes are offered in an asynchronous format, meaning you log into class at a time that is convenient for you.
 That does not mean, however, that frequent and consistent access to the online class is not required, in fact, we strongly encourage it.
 Online classes may also meet online at scheduled times for chat sessions; this will be determined by the instructor in each course.
 Refer to the course syllabus for any scheduled live meeting times.
 All online classes follow the Eastern Standard Time zone (EST) for defining the start and end of a week within the online term, any synchronous meeting times, drop and withdrawal deadline times and assignment and exam submission times.
 CMU recommends completing online course requirements through the use of a computer or laptop.
 While a mobile device, such as a cell phone or tablet, is compatible with Blackboard, they are not suited to all the technical features Blackboard can provide that may be encountered in your online courses.
 A computer will ensure the ability to successfully access and submit coursework as well as provide a more robust learning experience.
 It is the student’s responsibility to ensure consistent and reliable access to a computer and internet throughout the duration of their course.